lmackenzie94/hono-app-ECS/NOTES.md

    - This will log you in to HCP Terraform.
 2. Configure `terraform.cloud {}` in the `terraform.tf` file.
 3. `terraform init`
-   - This will initialize the Terraform project and create the workspace, if it doesn't already exist.
    - Once this is done, you can delete any local `.tfstate`, `.tfstate.backup`, and `.tfplan` files (this is now stored in HCP Terraform).
 4. Authenticate to AWS
    - in the AWS console, go to IAM > Users > Create user > `terraform-admin` > Attach policies directly > AdministratorAccess.